lephyrus/ngx-translate-messageformat-compiler/README.md

 ### Advanced configuration

-MessageFormat instances provide some methods to influence its behaviour, among them `addFormatters`, `setBiDiSupport`, and `setStrictNumberSign`.
+MessageFormat instances provide some methods to influence its behaviour, among them `addFormatters`, `setBiDiSupport`, `setStrictNumberSign` and `disablePluralKeyChecks`.
 Learn about their meaning here: https://messageformat.github.io/messageformat/MessageFormat

 This is how you would enable bi-directional support and add a custom formatter, for example:
 ```ts